walter2/twitter_style_api/README.md

    --post This is my first post.

+5. A logged in user can follow other users with '--follow' or '-f' followed by a valid user name.
+The connection is then confirmed. eg:

+   --follow bhill

-5. A logged in user can be logged out with '--logout' or '-lo' and the user name:
+6. A logged in user can be logged out with '--logout' or '-lo' and the user name:

    --logout timt